about14sheep/kana2077/README.md

 # kana2077
-An A.I. powered browser extension to find kanji and show their respected hiragana/katakana in a cyberpunk theme
+An A.I. powered browser extension to find kanji and show their respected hiragana in a cyberpunk theme

-## Model
+### Model

  - The a.i. model is trained off the kmnist dataset to detect japanese characters

-## App
+### App

  - The extension adds a CSS glitching effect to any japanese characters the model finds on a given web page